-Raising the excess can be a popular choice for people who are looking for insurance that only covers a ‘worst case’ scenario.
+Raising the excess can be a popular choice for people who are looking for private health insurance that only covers a ‘worst case’ scenario.
 If this applies to you, it might be an option to raise the excess to a very high level and accept that you'll be responsible to pay for more minor, less expensive treatment.

 By doing this, you can take comfort from the fact that the insurance (with the right options) could cover the costs of a much more severe disease like cancer or heart disease, whilst enjoying reduced premiums at the same time.

 Some health insurance companies also offer what they call a 6-week option.
 This means that they will reduce the cost of your policy if you agree to accept NHS treatment if it's available within 6 weeks (or 4, or 8, depending on the provider).
 This is a simple way to reduce your premiums, especially if you just want private medical insurance as a safety net in case NHS waiting lists are too long.

 We found the companies that offer this option to be Aviva, AXA, Health-on-Line and Saga.
 If you like the sound of 6-week options, why not join our Private Medical Insurance group to get an exclusive discount of up to 20% off Health-on-line, helping you find even cheaper health insurance.

 Another way you can save money on health insurance is to reduce the list of hospitals from which you can receive private care.
 This makes more sense in areas with many hospitals to choose from, or if you are happy with your local hospitals and don’t need additional options.
 City hospitals tend to cost more - especially those in London - so a good general rule is to choose rural hospitals over big city ones.